graphistry/graphistry-cli/docs/configure.md

 * See [update, backup, & migration instructions](update-backup-migrate.md) for preserving configurations and  data across installations.

+* For advanced Python notebook and application configuration, see [PyGraphistry configuration](configure-pygraphistry.md).

 ## Add your team and provide API keys

 See [user creation docs](user-creation.md)